 - Atchara: A traditional Filipino side dish made of pickled papaya, perfect for balancing the rich flavors of Bistek.

-- Stir- Fried Green Beans: A healthy addition to this flavorful dish.
+- Stir- Fried Green Beans: A healthy, crunchy side.

 More Winner Winner Chicken Dinner